1913 Auckland Rugby League season: Fourth grade standings

+Otahuhu defeated Ponsonby in the championship final on July 19 though no score was reported.

 Representative season

 1913 was a very busy year for the Auckland representative team as they played 10 matches recording a 7 win, 3 loss record.
 Their three defeats were against the touring New South Wales team and then on a two match end of season tour to Taranaki and Wellington.
+Angus Campbell was their selector for the season.

 The first representative fixture of the season was played on 28 June against a Country selection at Victoria Park, Auckland.
 Three thousand spectators attended and 117 pounds was collected.
 Further matches were played against Taranaki, Hawke's Bay, Nelson, Canterbury, Wellington, and New South Wales.
 Auckland also played an exhibition match in Pukekohe against the Auckland club champions North Shore Albions.

 On August 9 Auckland Juniors beat Waikato Juniors 33-5 in Huntly.